ryanburnette/grunt-shopify-theme/README.md

   // pair it with a desktop uploader or another task which can upload your files directly to shopify, just watch the deployment folder for changes

-  grunt.loadNpmTasks('shopify-theme');
+  grunt.loadNpmTasks('grunt-shopify-theme');

   grunt.registerTask('default', ['shopify-theme']);
 };
 ```

 ## How This Plugin Works
-A Shopify theme is comprised of 5 directories:
+A Shopify theme is comprised of 5, or optionally 6, directories:

 ```
 /assets